spectrocloud/librarium/content/docs/12.5-vertex/02-install-palette-vertex/10-install-on-vmware.md

 - In VMware environments with internet connectivity, you will need to configure firewall ports to allow relevant traffic for Palette to function correctly.
 Refer to [Network Ports](/architecture/networking-ports/#self-hostednetworkcommunicationsandports) for a list of required ports that must enabled for inbound or outbound communication.

-- A new or existing SSH key pair to access the installer for any troubleshooting.
+- A new or existing SSH key pair to access the cluster remotely for maintenance and troubleshooting.

 <InfoBox>

-Self-hosted Palette installations provide a system PCG out-of-the-box and typically do not require a separate, user-installed PCG.
-However, you can create additional PCGs as needed to support provisioning into remote data centers that do not have a direct incoming connection from the management console.
+Self-hosted Palette installations provide a system Private Cloud Gateway (PCG) out-of-the-box and typically do not require a separate, user-installed PCG.
+However, you can create additional PCGs as needed to support provisioning into remote data centers that do not have a direct incoming connection from the Palette console.
 To learn how to install a PCG on VMware, check out the [VMware](/clusters/data-center/vmware) guide.

 </InfoBox>